Shift3/standards-and-practices/client-side/javascript/README.md

-# javascript - client side
+# Client Side / Javascript

-## best practices and standards such as space or tabs, all is finalized here
+## Best practices and standards such as space or tabs, all is finalized here

+* ESLint - [not complete]